andrewahn-ubc/pokemAhn/README.md

 🚧 Currently Under Construction 🚧

 # TODO
+- include path corners and intersections
-- make the player collide with important objects
+- populate the scene with houses, bushes, NPCs, rocks, flowers, and signs
 - create elements that generate a popup when the user is within a certain distance and presses a button
-- create the background, player spritesheet, and other images (bushes, buildings, road, etc.)
+- make the player collide with certain objects, like buildings, NPCs, and rocks
-- populate the scene with images at the correct locations
+- if the player stops moving right facing a non-down direction, make them stand still in that direction

 ## Progress
 Day 1: